 Like all HJC helmets, padding inside the lid is antibacterial, and is removeable and washable to help keep things clean.
 The Atara also comes with spare pads and a carry bag for storage.

 HJC always develops lightweight helmets, and the Atara is no exception.
-At 210g (±10g) it is not far off the weight of HJC’s top models.
+At 210g (±10g) it is not far off the weight of HJC’s top models, such as the Ibex.

 The Atara doesn’t compromise at all on safety.
 The In-Mold Construction bonds the helmet together with an outer polycarbonate shell improving structural strength.
 Available in five block colours and sharing a profile similar to the rest of HJC’s cycling helmets, the Atara looks as good as it performs.

 The Castelli Idro 3 cycling jacket is the brand’s best performing packable and breathable waterproof ever.
 Here’s why it should be in every rider’s pocket.